gregecmaregec/gregecmaregec.github.io/_projects/applications.md

 #### Large Language Models (LLMs) / AI chatbots
 <br>
-The present offers of AI chatbots provide added value to trade finance and insurance industries, specifically in contributing added value to employees’ workflows.
+The present offers of AI chatbots provide added value to trade finance and insurance industries, specifically in contributing added value to workflows of trade finance professionals.
 There is a broad range of offers on the selling side of LLMs / AI chatbots to both consumers and corporate clients – e.g. ChatGPT, Claude, Llama, Perplexity etc.

 A McKinsey study from 2015 found that 45% of employee time could be automated with then existing technologies.
 The same study however found that only 5% of employee time could be fully automated – meaning no input and output-checking by humans is required.
 The sophistication of technology for automation has increased in scope and scale since 2015, and current AI chatbots are great at helping design automation solutions for the 45% parts, yet not so much the 5% - at least not yet, as AI output validity is not reliable.
 Current market tendency is to not base critical processes on AI outputs.